 Originally conceived by George T. Doran in a 1981 paper, this formula has been used in various forms ever since.

-SMART is an acronym for Specific, Measurable, Assignable, Realistic and Time-related.
+SMART is an acronym for Specific, Measurable, Attainable, Relevant, and Time-based.
 It has been used by corporations and individuals to achieve their goals and objectives and is a formula that, on the whole, works well.

 The strength of SMART goals is that they set a clear path to achieving goals, and they have a clear time frame in which to achieve them.
-Let’s look at these in a little more detail:
+Let’s look at the SMART criteria in a little more detail:

 For a goal to be achievable, it needs to have a very clear outcome.
-What you are asking is “What exactly do I want to achieve here?”
+What you are asking is, “What exactly do I want to achieve?”
 The clearer the goal, the more likely it is you will achieve it.

 For example, if you just say “I want to lose weight,” then technically you could achieve your goal just by not eating dinner for one day—you would lose weight that way, even if it were temporary.

-For you to have achievable goals, you need to be able to measure them.
-Take the example above: “I want to lose twenty-pounds by the end of July this year.”
-It’s measurable.
+ake the example above: “I want to lose twenty-pounds by the end of July this year.”

-All you need do is weigh yourself on 1 January, then deduct twenty-pounds from that and set that weight as the target for 31 July.
-Then, each week you weigh yourself to track your progress.
+It’s measurable, as all you need do is weigh yourself on 1 January, then deduct twenty-pounds from that and set that weight as the target for 31 July.
+Then, each week you weigh yourself to measure progress.

-For any goal to be achieved, you need to set something that is realistic.
+For any goal to be achieved, you need to set relevant goals for your unique life.

 Finally, you need a timeline.
 All your goals need to have an end date because it creates a sense of urgency and gives you a deadline.

-In our example of losing twenty-pounds, a timeline of six months would be specific, measurable, realistic, and would have a timeline.
-Furthermore, as you are accepting full accountability for achieving that goal, it is assigned—all elements of the SMART goal formula are included.
+In our example of losing twenty-pounds, a timeline of six months would be specific, measurable, relevant, and would have a timeline.
+Furthermore, as you have what you need to achieve that goal, it is attainable—all elements of the formula for SMART goals are included.

-The problem I have always found with the SMART goal formula is it does not take in to account the human factor.
-We need motivation.
-We need a reason for achieving these goals.
-If you have no real motivation—no “why”—then you will fail.
+The problem I have always found with the SMART goal formula is it does not take into account the human factor.
+We need motivation and a reason for achieving these goals.

-Losing twenty-pounds, for example, is not easy.
-You are going to spend many months feeling hungry.
-Hunger is not something that can easily be ignored, and unless you possess super-human mental strength, you are going give in to the pizza, chocolate cake, and ice cream temptation.
+If you decide to lose twenty-pounds, for example, you are going to spend many months feeling hungry, and unless you possess superhuman mental strength, you are going to give in to the food temptations.

-All SMART goals can be distilled down to three words — What?
-Why?
-How?:
+All SMART goals can be distilled down to three words:

 - What do you want to achieve?